- Current students

 This diploma will help you develop the following trade-specific skills:

 - Analysing and presenting feasibility information and preliminary estimates to clients

-- Assembling quantity surveying documentation relevant to specialist and specific trade sections, measuring quantities, and preparing a schedule of quantities for small and medium building projects of an individual trade section including services.
+- Assembling quantity surveying documentation relevant to specialist and specific trade sectors, measuring quantities, and preparing a schedule of quantities for small and medium building projects of an individual trade.

 - Collating all priced components into a tender submission for small, medium, and large buildings using tender process knowledge.